animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 As my sister must’ve thought, I’d be getting just standard quality care.
 What a lucky day.
 What a lucky world that was sampled.
 And then we proceeded, from Clover St., to the first day of my benzo nightmare.

-### Psychiatric care at the University of Rochester's Strong Hospital
+### Psychiatry at the University of Rochester's Strong Hospital

 The I Ching once answered me about the reason for the less-than-ideal consciousness that rules humanity: "Difficulty at the beginning" (struggle from infancy or childhood, or at the outset of a crisis) $\rightarrow$ "Increase."
 My interpretation to "Increase" in the context of my question, was: "Perpetual acceleration of or dependence on mechanisms of coping individual, collective, and in standards and systems, as opposed to pause, substitution, or decrease; and the difficulty that increases with each added intervention that doesn't decrease, remember, or reconsider the previous."